dgoppenheimer/mk-test4/docs/user-guide/building-this-site.md

 !!! success

-    The site deployed properly and is visible on GitHub.
+    The site deployed properly and is still visible on GitHub.

-Continue customization.
+I'll continue the customization of the site.

 ### Remove the LinkedIn link

-Open `material/overrides/main.html` and delete the announcement bar.
+- Open `material/overrides/main.html` and delete the announcement bar.

 ### Modify the Landing Page